 For example, while you incurred a loss of $2,000 in respect of selling some shares, you made profits of $3,000 in the sale of gold.
 Your net capital gains will then be just $1,000 and leave you with lower tax liability.

 Most goods and services sold in Australia are subject to Goods and Services Tax, except for investment-grade gold.
-Knowing the type of gold that is exempt from GST can help you avoid unnecessary taxes on the sale of gold.
+Knowing the type of gold that is exempt from GST can help you minimize tax on the sale of gold.

 Investment-grade gold is labelled as having at least 99.5% purity.
-For the most part, such gold bullion bars, coins, and other products would not be subject to GST because of their level of purity.
+Because of this purity level, gold bullion bars, coins, and other products are generally not subject to GST.

-When you are selling gold that exceeds these thresholds, you don’t have to worry about GST, and that saves you 10% in your transaction.
+When you sell gold that exceeds these thresholds, you don’t have to worry about GST, which saves you 10% in your transaction.
 That is significant for an investor selling large quantities of gold bullion or high-purity coins.

 Any gold that does not pass for 99.5% pure is considered non-investment-grade and so comes under the GST laws.
 Most investment-grade gold jewellery and collectable coins are manufactured out of lower-purity gold.
 When you sell such items, you usually are supposed to include in the sales price the 10% GST.

-In calculating how much profit you stand to gain when selling non-investment-grade gold, pay attention to the 10% GST, for this will bear significantly on your bottom line.
+When calculating the profit you stand to gain when selling non-investment-grade gold, pay attention to the 10% GST, which will significantly affect your bottom line.

 The tax you pay depends on whether you are selling gold as a private individual or through a business.
 The ATO treats occasional sales of gold by private individuals differently from businesses that regularly sell the yellow metal.

 For a private individual, you would be subject to CGT only when selling gold as an investment.
-Sales for the personal use of gold items like jewellery or heirlooms may avoid CGT and GST if they are of purely personal use and may be eligible for some relief under the personal use exemption, details of which are explained below.
+Sales for the personal use of gold items like jewellery or heirlooms may avoid CGT and GST if they are of purely personal use.
+They may be eligible for some relief under the personal use exemption, details of which are explained below.

 The more frequent and habitual gold purchases and sales would lead to heavier taxes.
 In the case of a gold trading business, its registration for GST and subsequently levy of the same on all non-exempt sales of gold would be undertaken.
 Tax returns that report business income would include gains made from the sale of gold.
 Accurate records of all transactions and sales reports related to gold should also be available for tax purposes.

-Running a business also subjects you to a higher tax rate on profits than the CGT individuals pay on capital gains.
+Running a business is also subject to a higher tax rate on profits than the CGT pays on capital gains on gold.

 To avoid paying extra taxes when selling gold in Australia, ensure you are conversant with and comply with what the ATO has stipulated regarding the laws.
 The following points will consider further legal considerations that will save you from extra taxes and penalties: